 As of this writing, 27,000 organizations are using it worldwide.
 It has three versions—the first one is free and has fewer features, with only basic level assessments.
 We suggest you go for the paid versions if you can so that your network or system will be properly protected against cyber threats.

 Aircrack-ng specializes in assessing vulnerabilities in your wi-fi network.
-When you run this tool on your computer, it runs the packets for assessment and gives you the results in a text file.
+When you run this tool on your computer system, it runs the packets for assessment and gives you the results in a text file.
 It can also crack WEP & WPA-PSK keys.

 Burp Suite is a popular tool for checking the security of online applications.
 It comprises different devices that can be utilized for completing distinctive security tests, including mapping the assault surface of the application, investigating solicitations and reactions happening between the program and goal servers, and checking applications for potential threats.